 BigMailer Lists can be used in a variety of ways, depending on your business needs.
-You can have unlimited lists at no extra cost in BigMailer, pricing is based on the number of unique contacts stored for a given brand.
+You can have unlimited lists at no extra cost in BigMailer – pricing is based on the number of unique contacts stored for a given brand.

 Lists Based on Email Collection Sources

-If you are collecting emails from a variety of sources, for example sign up forms on your website’s homepage/articles, member registrations, opt-in on a partner page, or signups during offline events, it might be helpful to define your Lists to mimic your collection sources.
-You could go very granular (separate blog signups from say homepage) or you could rollup some sources into major groups (on-site, off-site).
+If you are collecting emails from a variety of sources, for example sign up forms on your website’s homepage/articles, member registrations, opt-in on a partner page, or signups during offline events, it might be helpful to define your Lists to reflect your collection sources.
+You could go very granular (separate blog signups from say homepage or blog) or you could rollup some sources into major groups (on-site, off-site).

-This will help you see and understand your engagement stats for each of your lists and get to insights on which source maybe producing low-quality or high-quality email lists.
+This will help you see and understand your engagement stats for each of your lists and get to insights into which collection source may be bringing low-quality or high-quality leads.

 Lists as Main Customer Segments